 Gestational diabetes: An abnormal carbohydrate tolerance diagnosed, or first recognized, in the second or third trimester of pregnancy that was not clearly type 1 or type 2 diabetes before pregnancy.

-Health care professionals: Regulated professionals, such as nurses, nurse practitioners, pharmacists, physicians, physiotherapists, psychologists, occupational therapists, social workers, and speech-language pathologists.
+Health care professionals: Regulated professionals, such as nurses, nurse practitioners, pharmacists, physicians, physiotherapists, psychologists, occupational therapists, and social workers.

 Acknowledgements

 Advisory Committee